GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 **3. Tagging**

-Scrapyard allows to specify tags inside bookmark properties and provides a special tag search mode.
+Scrapyard allows to specify tags inside bookmark properties and provides a tag filtering mode in the sidebar.

 org-mode allows adding [tags](https://orgmode.org/manual/Tags.html) at the end of a headline, separated by colons, and [searching](https://orgmode.org/manual/Tag-Searches.html#Tag-Searches) by them.

 **4. Text Search**

 Both Scrapyard and Emacs provide text search.
 It is a built-in feature in Scrapyard.
-In Emacs it may be necessary to use grep in all its possible [flavors](https://www.gnu.org/software/emacs/manual/html_node/emacs/Grep-Searching.html).
+In Emacs, it may be necessary to use grep in all its possible [flavors](https://www.gnu.org/software/emacs/manual/html_node/emacs/Grep-Searching.html).

 ### Hyperlinking from org-wiki to Scrapyard and vice versa